Guia Risari: Children's books and novels

 conditions with her imagination, with only the help of a piece of paper and a pencil.

 Achille il puntino, also published in Spain and included in a catalogue entitled Born to Read, provides young readers with tools for discovering new worlds through speaking, literature and writing.
 The dot, in fact, contains in itself a multitude of meanings and images which come to life and change.
 Through successive metamorphoses, the dot makes it possible to visualize anthropomorphic forms and stimulates children to question the human body, an object of curiosity and mystery.

-The “salvific power of imagination” resists even the most tragic reality, like that of Anne Frank, which Guia Risari revisits in La porta di Anne, in which the persecution of the Jews is narrated so as to remain impressed in the memory of all readers.
+The “salvific power of imagination” resists even the most tragic reality, like that of Anne Frank, which Guia Risari revisits in La porta di Anna, in which the persecution of the Jews is narrated so as to remain impressed in the memory of all readers.
 It is a creative transposition made up of many elements from her studies in anti-Semitism, which previously bore fruit in her essay-writing.

 Il viaggio di Lea was Finalist in the "Premio Strega Ragazze e Ragazzi" 2016-17, Category +11.